KIT-MAMID/mamid/INSTALL.md

 ### Generating the CA

 1. In a secure place, generate a folder for the internal pki of your cluster.
-2. Generate a folder for the pki managements scripts and config files, eg. `mkdir scripts`
+2. Generate a folder for the pki managements scripts and config files, e.g. `mkdir scripts`
 3. Download the contents of [the 'scripts' directory](https://github.com/KIT-MAMID/mamid/tree/master/scripts) into `scripts`
 4. Run `./scripts/generateCA.sh` to generate the CA.
 5. In the wizard, enter any name as common name and enter a secure password for the CA.